Table of Contents

 The advantages of MetricFire

-MetricFire offers a hosted Graphite that you can use to collect and store your system’s performance metrics.
-MetricFire configures, installs, and maintains Graphite, while you can use it as a web application without having to worry about its performance.
+MetricFire offers a hosted Graphite for collecting and storing your system’s performance metrics.
+MetricFire configures, installs, and maintains Graphite, so you can use it as a web application without worrying about its performance.

 Key benefits of using hosted Graphite from MetricFire:

-• Data availability: MetricFire provides permanent access to your data, which you can export at any time.
+- Data availability: MetricFire provides permanent access to your data, which you can export anytime.

-• Affordable price: There are various tariff plans, among which you will definitely choose the one that suits you.
+- Affordable price: There are various tariff plans, and you can definitely choose the one that suits you.

-• Saving time and money: There is no need to invest in deploying and running monitoring systems.
+- Saving time and money: Investing in deploying and running monitoring systems is unnecessary.

-• Tagged metrics: Hosted Graphite stores data using tags that enable viewing and organizing metrics with data views.
+- Tagged metrics: Hosted Graphite stores data using tags that enable the viewing and organizing metrics with data views.

 Hosted Graphite keeps all the benefits of open-source Graphite and further enhances the tool with the built-in agent, team accounts, granular dashboard permissions, and integrations to other major platforms and services such as AWS, Heroku, logging tools, and more.